Tuthuyvongan/Hotel_Management_Software/README.md

 # PROJECT INTRODUCTION :
 What is this Hotel management software do ?
 * This software provide plugins to help you in managing a hotel.
-Make the hotel management works become easier and faster.
+Make hotel management works become easier and faster.

-We using Winform and SQL sever.
+Any thing special with this software ?
+- We use Winform and SQL sever to develope this software so that this software will be more easy to use and friendly for users.
+- A totally free application that contain primary needs to manage a hotel.
+- Has a friendly interface and not too complicated for new users.

+# REQUIREMENTS :
+- Window Universal
+- Visual Studio Runtime
+- SQL Server Management Studio (SSMS)

 # CONTACT US AT :
 - Le Anh Vu - 17521269@gm.uit.edu.vn